Suped

 Deep-scan SPF, DKIM & DMARC records for email deliverability and security issues.

-- Confirm DMARC: Check that the organizational domain has quarantine or reject at full enforcement.
+1. Confirm DMARC: Check that quarantine or reject covers the organizational domain and relevant sending subdomains at full enforcement.

-- Check authentication: Send real mail and confirm SPF or DKIM passes for the visible From domain.
+2. Check authentication: Send real mail and confirm that SPF or DKIM passes with DMARC alignment to the visible From domain.

-- Validate BIMI: Resolve default._bimi and confirm the syntax, logo URL, and certificate URL.
+3. Validate BIMI: Resolve the exact selector and domain, then confirm the syntax, logo URL, and certificate URL.

-- Open assets: Fetch the SVG or PEM URL over HTTPS without authentication, redirects, or expired TLS.
+4. Open assets: Fetch the SVG or PEM URL over HTTPS without authentication, blocked user agents, or an expired TLS certificate.

-- Send fresh mail: Test in Gmail, Yahoo, and Apple Mail using a new message after fixes are live.
+6. Send fresh mail: Test in each target mailbox using a new message after the corrected records and assets are live.

 If the DNS record itself fails, fix that first and use a focused guide to validate BIMI.
 If the record passes but the logo does not show, move the investigation to DMARC reports, provider-specific certificate expectations, and sender reputation.